scientist-softserv/west-virginia-university/DEVELOPMENT.md

 You need to start branches from `softserv-dev` and submit PRs to SoftServ's Github repository; the SoftServ team will review the changes and we then merge those changes into SoftServ's `softserv-dev` branch.

+ **_Note_**: There is no automated deploy for SoftServ; nor do we have a staging environment.
+SoftServ QA is handled on a local instance; and WVU QA is handled by them spinning up a staging environment.

 At this point, we do local QA against SoftServ's `softserv-dev` branch.
 When it passes internal QA, we can move the ticket.

 We then need to send that code to WVU for review.
 We also will submit PRs from SoftServ's `softserv-dev` branch to WVU's `softserv-dev` branch.
+When we submit those PRs:

+- Check the commits to review what will be sent to WVU
-When we submit those, ping the developers at WVU to have them review and ultimately spin up a staging environment.
+- Ping the developers at WVU to have them review and ultimately spin up a staging environment.

-We may need to bring changes for WVU's `softserv-dev` branch into SoftServ's branch.
-If that is the case, we'll determine the best approach.
-Likewise for changes added to `main`; though those are unliekly.
+I suspect that the flow of changes will be uni-directional; code will likely only be going into WVU `softserv-dev`.
+If that suspicision is not the case, we'll determine the best approach to bring changes for WVU's `softserv-dev` branch into SoftServ's branch.
+Likewise for changes added to `main`; though I suspect those are unlikely.

 ## Procedure: Adding Changes to SoftServ's main and softserv-dev branches